 The University of Minnesota will allow you to receive the maximum benefits of any scholarships within the US Department of Education guidelines.

-If you receive any scholarship from organizations outside of the University of Minnesota (e.g.: a local community organization, church, etc.), it is your responsibility to forward the check(s) to the Office of Student Finance for processing.
+If you receive any scholarships from organizations outside of the University of Minnesota (e.g., a local community organization, church, etc.), it is your responsibility to forward the check(s) to One Stop Student Services for processing.
 You should endorse any check that is made payable to you and the University of Minnesota.
-Additional information on submitting scholarship checks is available...